Chuck Bass: Season 1

-In the pilot episode, Chuck attempts to rape both Serena and Jenny Humphrey.
 When speaking about Serena in the pilot episode, Chuck says, "Serena looked effin' hot last night.
 There's something wrong with that level of perfection.
 It needs to be violated."
+In the same episode, Chuck attempts to rape both Serena and Jenny Humphrey.
 With time, he attenuates his behaviors as a sexual predator and becomes more of a manipulating womanizer.
 However, his lecherous attitude continues as he makes multiple advances on his step-sister at the time, Serena.

+In episode three, "Poison Ivy", Chuck gets interviewed for an usher position for a school event with representatives from Ivy League colleges, and answers the question why he should get the spot simply with "I'm Chuck Bass", a phrase that he continues to utter on multiple occasions throughout the series to justify his behavior or boast about his reputation.

 In episode seven, "Victor/Victrola", Chuck purchases a burlesque club, Victrola.
-After Nate and Blair break up, Blair visits Chuck at Victrola where she ends up performing on stage.
-She later loses her virginity to him in the back of his limousine.
+After Nate and Blair break up, Blair visits Chuck at Victrola where she ends up performing on stage and later loses her virginity to him in the back of his limousine.
 Though she tries to deny the encounter, Chuck buys a necklace for her and admits that he feels "butterflies" in her presence, leading to a clandestine sexual relationship.
-Despite this, Nate and Blair rekindle their relationship, leading to a jealous Chuck revealing to the anonymous "Gossip Girl" that Blair and Chuck had a sexual relationship.
+Despite this, Nate and Blair rekindle their relationship, and a jealous Chuck reveals secret relationship with Blair to the anonymous "Gossip Girl".
 This leads Chuck to have a temporary rift with both Blair and Nate.

 As Bart Bass and Lily van der Woodsen's relationship progresses, they decide to move their families in together.
 Chuck and Eric van der Woodsen, Lily's son and Serena's younger brother, become especially close.
-When Serena begins receiving mysterious packages (pornography in the mail, alcohol delivered to her at school), she automatically blames Chuck.
-Given the creepy remarks Chuck has made about "bathing together" and "turning that onepiece into a no-piece."
-Serena is not to blame.
+When Serena begins receiving mysterious packages (pornography in the mail, alcohol delivered to her at school), she automatically blames Chuck, who had made multiple remarks expressing his desire to sleep with her.
 Bart subsequently forces Chuck to move out of the family home.
 Serena discovers that the culprit was actually Georgina Sparks, a past classmate of both Serena and Chuck.
 It is later revealed that Chuck lost his virginity to Georgina in the sixth grade.
 Chuck and Blair join together to prevent Georgina from further harming and embarrassing Serena.
 This process rekindles their bond, and they succeed in getting rid of Georgina.

 At Bart and Lily's wedding at the end of Season 1, Chuck apologizes and confesses to Nate that he was in love with Blair.
 During the wedding reception, Chuck gives a speech about forgiveness that is implied to be directed towards Blair.
 She accepts his apology and the two kiss.
-However, as they are about to embark on a trip to Tuscany together, Chuck gets cold feet.
+A week later however, as they are about to embark on a trip to Tuscany together, Chuck gets cold feet when his father praises how the relationship with Blair would make him "grow up".
 Blair leaves for Tuscany without him, as Chuck has decided to seduce Amelia, tossing the roses for Blair in the trash can.